loneyeti/snowscribe/memory-bank/activeContext.md

 The following are the prioritized next steps:

 1.  **Complete Outline Feature UI**:

     - [ ] Enhance `ChapterSceneOutlineList.tsx` to allow full editing of scene outline details (description, POV, etc.) directly or via improved modals.
     - [ ] Consider UI for reordering scenes/chapters within the outline view.
     - [ ] Ensure seamless data synchronization between manuscript and outline views.

 2.  **Expand AI Service Integration & Features**:
-    - [ ] Develop UI in `SiteSettingsClient.tsx` for managing AI Vendors and AI Prompts.

     - [ ] Implement specific AI tools (e.g., Snowflake Outliner, Character Enhancer) using the `AISidePanel`, `AIToolButton`, and `tool_model` pattern.
     - [ ] Develop system prompts for each AI feature and store them in the `ai_prompts` table.
     - [ ] Implement token tracking and usage limits (future consideration for business model).

 3.  **Authentication & User Profile Refinements**:

     - [ ] Refine error handling and user feedback for all auth flows using `sonner` for toasts consistently.
     - [ ] Implement a user profile page where users can manage their account details (e.g., update profile info, change password).

 4.  **Core UI Components & Manuscript Refinements**:

     - [ ] Continue refinement and expansion of the UI component library.
     - [ ] Improve display of chapter/scene metadata (e.g., scene counts, word counts) in lists.
     - [ ] Consider adding more advanced features to `ManuscriptEditor` (e.g., basic formatting toolbar).